crowdAI/crowdai/doc/design_notes.md

 - change the active tab CSS on challenges
 - Submit button for comments
 - Need a create Topic page
+- wrapping issues when the challenge description is long
+- Add API keys with recycle button to challenges and participants
+- Some problems with styling on buttons on edit view
+- How to reorder sections in articles
+- Invite members to organization
+- <content> tag is deprecated

 Suggestions
 - instead of stacking the article section titles, can we have a slider?